ecankaya1/Ubuntu24.04-Server/README.md

 ## Automatic Updates

-- Rather than manually doing updates everytime, you can get the server to automatically do it for you. <br>
+- Rather than manually doing updates everytime, you can get the server to automatically do it. <br>
 - First, check the unattended upgrades package is installed by typing 'sudo apt install unattended-upgrades' (this package should be installed by default). <br>

 ![UnattendedUpgrades](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20Automatic%20Updates.png)